-- (1) Enrolment in a particular subject or subjects as a miscellaneous student ie as a student not proceeding to a degree or diploma may be permitted provided that in every case the Head of School offering the subject considers that the student will benefit from the enrolment and provided also that accommodation is available and that the enrolment does not prevent a place in that subject being available to a student proceeding to a degree or diploma. - (2) A student who is under exclusion from any subject in the University may not be permitted to be enrolled as a miscellaneous student in that subject. - (3) A student who is under exclusion from any course in the University may not be permitted to enrol in any subject which forms a compulsory component of the course from which the student is excluded. - (4) A student who is subsequently admitted to a course of the University for which any subjects completed as a miscellaneous student form a part may receive standing for those subjects. - (5) There are quota restrictions on the number of students allowed to enrol as miscellaneous, irrespective of whether they have approval from the Head of School.
-Applicants with written Head of School approval may be permitted to enrol providing there are places available in the quotas.
+- (1) Enrolment in a particular subject or subjects as a miscellaneous student-ie as a student not proceeding to a degree or diploma-may be permitted provided that in every case the Head of School offering the subject considers that the student will benefit from the enrolment and provided also that accommodation is available and that the enrolment does not prevent a place in that subject being available to a student proceeding to a degree or diploma. - (2) A student who is under exclusion from any subject in the University may not enrol as a miscellaneous student in that subject. - (3) A student who is under exclusion from any course in the University may not enrol in any subject which forms a compulsory component of the course from which the student is excluded. - (4) A student who is subsequently admitted to a course of the University for which any subjects completed as a miscellaneous student form a part may receive standing for those subjects. - (5) There are quota restrictions on the number of students allowed to enrol as miscellaneous, irrespective of whether they have approval from the Head of School.
+Applicants with written Head of School approval may be permitted to enrol providing there are places available in the quotas. - (6) As a general rule the University does not permit miscellaneous students to enrol in first year undergraduate subjects.
+Enquiries concerning eligibility for enrolment may be made at the Student Enquiry Counter, the Chancellery (telephone 697 3095).